lschenc41/NotSoBasicCAD/README.md

 Hammer Head:\
 <img src="https://github.com/lschenc41/NotSoBasicCAD/blob/master/Media/Hammer1.PNG" alt="Hammer1" width="250" height="150"> <img src="https://github.com/lschenc41/NotSoBasicCAD/blob/master/Media/Hammer2.PNG" alt="Hammer2" width="200" height="150">
 ### Obstacles
 As with the previous assignment, I didn't have many issues while making these parts.
-The one unclear part of this tutorial for me, however, was when I was making the curved protrusion on the hammer head; I wasn't sure
+The one unclear part of this tutorial for me, however, was when I was making the curved protrusion on the hammer head; I wasn't sure which planes were in front of which.
+I managed to guess correctly the first time, which was Plane3, Plane2, Plane1, and Front, in order from front to back.
+For some reason the Front plane was actually behind the other ones, which may have contributed to my confusion regarding the order.